Dr Julia Pearce

 During her time in the Department of War Studies Dr Pearce has contributed to nine collaborative multi-institution projects, including leading the communication measures work package on the 3-year EU FP7 Security funded PRIME project on the prevention, interdiction and mitigation of lone actor terrorism.
-She is currently Principal Investigator on an 18-month project examining the impact of public health communications on the experiences and beliefs about Covid-19 vaccinations of minority ethnic groups in the UK that has been funded by the Economic and Social Research Council (ESRC) as part of UK Research and Innovation’s rapid response to Covid-19.
-She is also conducting research examining how risk perceptions and behavioural responses to health threats vary amongst different population groups under the auspices of the NIHR Health Protection Research Unit (HPRU) in Emergency Preparedness and Response.
+She recently completed an 18-month project that was funded by the Economic and Social Research Council (ESRC) as part of UK Research and Innovation’s rapid response to COVID-19 to provide real-time data to support the development of tailored public health guidance about the COVID-19 vaccine for ethnic minority groups in the UK.
+She is currently conducting research examining how risk perceptions and behavioural responses to health threats vary amongst different population groups under the auspices of the NIHR Health Protection Research Unit (HPRU) in Emergency Preparedness and Response.

 Dr Pearce is a Chartered Psychologist and an Honorary Public Health Academic Consultant at the UK Health Security Agency (UKHSA).
-She holds a number of advisory positions including as Deputy Chair of the Cabinet Office National Risk Assessment Behavioural Science Expert Group.
+She is a member of several committees which provide advice to Government agencies, including as Deputy Chair of the Cabinet Office National Security Risk Assessment Behavioural Science Expert Group.
+During the COVID-19 pandemic she participated in the Scientific Advisory Group for Emergencies (SAGE) Ethnicity subgroup.

 - Risk perception